MicrosoftDocs/quantum-docs-pr/articles/libraries/chemistry/concepts/algorithms.md

 ---
 title: Simulating Hamiltonian Dynamics
-description: Learn how to use Trotter-Suzuki formulas and qubitization to work with Hamiltonians.
+description: Learn how to use Trotter-Suzuki formulas and qubitization to work with Hamiltonian simulations.
 author: nathanwiebe2
 ms.author: nawiebe@microsoft.com
 ms.date: 10/09/2017